gitlabhq/gitlabhq/doc/administration/dependency_proxy.md

-The dependency proxy files for Omnibus GitLab installations are stored under `/var/opt/gitlab/gitlab-rails/shared/dependency_proxy/` and for source installations under `shared/dependency_proxy/` (relative to the git home directory).
+The dependency proxy files for Omnibus GitLab installations are stored under `/var/opt/gitlab/gitlab-rails/shared/dependency_proxy/` and for source installations under `shared/dependency_proxy/` (relative to the Git home directory).
 To change the local storage path:

 **Omnibus GitLab installations**